ussoewwin/comfyui-sdnq-splited/README.md

 > **SDNQ is developed by [Disty0](https://github.com/Disty0)** - this node pack provides ComfyUI integration.

+> **⚠️ Important**: While various models (FLUX.2, FLUX.1, SD3.5, etc.) are theoretically supported, **at the moment**, this repository is being developed specifically for FLUX.2.
+Other models have not been tested and their functionality is not guaranteed at this time.
+If you encounter issues with non-FLUX.2 models, please be aware that current development focus is on FLUX.2 compatibility.

 ## Modular Node Structure

 This fork provides a **modular node structure with split functionality**.
 The following nodes are implemented: